 Into gaming?
 Check out the best gaming microphones.

 I’m recommending the 15″ model as that gives you a nice balance of screen real estate and portability for a laptop, but they also have 17″ models as well if you want that extra screen real estate.

 Asus ROG Strix Scar II GL504GW

-It uses the NVIDIA GTX 1050 graphics card.
+It uses the NVIDIA RTX 2070 graphics card.
 Many software programs, including most DAWs, make use of the graphic card, which frees up the CPU to do its thing.
 Also, when you start plugging in 2 or 3 external monitors, you’ll definitely need the extra GPU power.
-They also have an upgraded model with a GTX1060 and a 120Hz display.

 This version also includes improved cooling, which can keep your computer quieter.
 This is great as you don’t want to be picking up fan noise when recording.